KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 Dashboard = observer(Dashboard);
 export default Dashboard;
 ```

 This component displays the total count of reviews and the average number of stars.
 Another important thing to note, is the use of the `observer()` function.
 This turns the component into a reactive component and smart.
 With this in place, any changes made to any content in store within the component above will be re-rendered thereby updating the user interface with new contents in realtime.

 You won't just stop at giving the count of reviews and average rating, you need to display the comments made too.
-Create another file named `Reviews.js` and set it up like so:
+Create another file named `Reviews.js` and paste this:

 ```javascript
 import React, {Component} from 'react';